Local student wins contest recognizing Bill of Rights Day

 How well do you know the Bill of Rights?
 Do you maybe remember only a few of the 10 — First Amendment, speech and religion; Second Amendment, right to bear arms; Fifth Amendment, don’t have to incriminate yourself — but you’re a little fuzzy remembering the other seven?

-Farmington homeschooled student Grace Troup, fifth grade, came up with an idea to artistically depict the 10 Amendments in the Bill of Rights, just in time for Bill of Rights Day today.
+Farmington homeschooled student Grace Troup, fifth grade, came up with an idea to artistically depict the 10 Amendments in the Bill of Rights, just in time to recognize Bill of Rights Day on Dec.
+15.

 Her excellent concept even won a poster contest hosted by the U.S. Courts of the Western District of Missouri.